scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

   case Blue  extends Color(0x0000FF)
 ```

-And they can also have user-defined members:
+And they can also have members:

 ```scala
 enum Planet(mass: Double, radius: Double):